vuejs/apollo/packages/docs/src/guide-composable/query.md

 ## useResult

-The sister composition function `useResult` is available alongside `userQuery` to facilitate usage of the query `result`.
+The sister composition function `useResult` is available alongside `useQuery` to facilitate usage of the query `result`.

 ### Result picking